Social Media

 back

-Guide to Coney Island Singapore: Cycling, Beaches, Hiking & More
+Guide To Coney Island Singapore 2025: Cycling, Beaches, Getting There & More

-Coney Island in Singapore has been a top spot for families to visit for its beautiful scenery, rustic beaches, (no beach clubs in sight) calm ambience and easy cycling and hiking trails!
-Here’s everything you need to know to plan your trip with the kiddos, including how to get to this park (entry is free) and closing times to Coney Island so you don’t get locked in (it’s happened before!).
+Whenever we’re looking for a nature escape, we take the kids to Coney Island in Singapore, where they can rough it out in the wild (literally!).
+A visit to this park in Singapore has been a top family-friendly activity for its beautiful scenery, rustic beaches (no beach clubs in sight!), calm ambience and easy cycling routes and hiking trails!
+Here’s everything you need to know to plan your trip with the kiddos, including how to get to this family-friendly park (entry is free) and opening hours so you don’t get locked in (it’s happened before!).

 Jump to: